top of page

 Minister's Appreciation

-This month, we pause to give thanks for the spiritual leaders who preach, teach, comfort, and guide our church family.
+In November, we gave thanks for the spiritual leaders who preach, teach, comfort, and guide our church family.
 Ministers walk with us through joy and sorrow; they nurture our faith, stand with us in struggle, and point us toward the hope found in Jesus Christ.
 Honoring them is both biblical and necessary, for their labor strengthens the entire body of Christ.

-On Sunday, November 9, 2025, we will host a special Minister’s Appreciation Luncheon following the worship service to express our gratitude for those who serve in ministry.
+On Sunday, November 23, 2025, Mount Moriah hosted a Minister’s Appreciation Luncheon following the worship service to express our gratitude for those who serve in ministry.

-This year, we also joyfully celebrate 26 years as pastor and people with our beloved shepherd, Rev. Dr. Francys Johnson.
+This year, we joyfully celebrated 26 years as pastor and people with our beloved shepherd, Rev. Dr. Francys Johnson.
 We give thanks for his prophetic leadership, faithful preaching, compassionate service, and unwavering commitment to our flourishing.

 Building Fund